LoginJoin 2026 meeting Help pages

 Advanced Oculoplastics (OCP) Procedures for ST5 & ST6, TSC and Fellows held at Royal Hallamshire Hospital

-08.00 Registration with tea, coffee and pastries at the exhibition, posters and videos in the Ballroom
+08.00 Registration with refreshments at the exhibition, posters and videos in the Ballroom, North and South Halls

 Oval Hall